 With around 50 hiking trails and various ecosystems, Dolly Sods is a real wilderness amusement park with fun outdoor activities.

-With elevations ranging more than 5,000 feet (1,524 m), the Dolly Sods Wilderness Area is a fascinating and scenic landmark well worth a visit.
+With elevations of more than 5,000 feet (1,524 m), the Dolly Sods Wilderness Area is a fascinating and scenic landmark worth visiting.

 Dolly Sods Wilderness Area is at 200 Sycamore St, Elkins, WV 26241.